 (d) Health and hospitalization insurance policy premiums.
 The costs of health and accident policies such as those payable in lump-sum settlements for death or dismemberment, or income maintenance policies such as those that continue mortgage or loan payments while the beneficiary is disabled are not deductible.

-(e) Medicare premiums related to coverage under Title XVIII of the Social Security Act of 1935 as amended, and any cost-sharing or spend-down expenses incurred by medicaid recipients.
+(e) Medicare premiums related to coverage under Title XVIII of the Social Security Act of 1935, 42 U.S.C.
+301 (8/1981) and any cost-sharing or spend-down expenses incurred by medicaid recipients.

 (f) Dentures, hearing aids, and prosthetics.